SlimTux/firecashugo/content/lessons/node-crypto-examples/index.md

 # [Informatics] First draft

-### :bulb:I cannot garantee that this project will turn out as i expect.
+### 💡I cannot garantee that this project will turn out as i expect.
 This will be my first time in this type of activity.

-## :sunglasses: Red-Piling classes
+## 😎 Red-Piling classes

-### Raise awareness over how people are being exploited ( without their knowlodge).
+### Raise awareness over how people are being exploited (without their knowlodge).

 This classes will be for general software and privacy knowlodge.

-## :feet: Roadmap
+## 🐾 Roadmap

 1. Ask class-mates what are they think about the project.
 2. Ask permission to be granted ( Ask the CAS's counceilour)